Nursing Assistant (Certificate) Requirements

 CNA students must achieve an 80% or greater test average score at mid-term to continue in the course and attend clinical and must have an 80% or greater test average score at the end of the course to pass and be eligible for the state exam.

-A medical exam utilizing the HCC form must be completed by the beginning of the last lab day.
-Students must also complete a TB test within 90 days of the first day of clinical, obtainable as a two- step, QuantiFeron Gold or T-spot blood test.
+A medical exam utilizing the HCC form must be completed by the date given on the course calendar in order to attend clinical.
+Students must also complete a TB test within 90 days of the first day of clinical, obtainable as a two-step TB test, QuantiFeron Gold, or T-spot blood test.

 The cost sheet (PDF) provides information related to expenses incurred for this course.